Volkswagen Golf Mk7: Upgrades in 2017

 The 2017 version (Mk7.5) has an improved battery pack with a greater storage capacity of 35.8 kWh, giving a range of 300 km on the NEDC scale and an EPA rating of 125 mi.
 In addition, the onboard charger was upgraded and accepts AC power at up to 7.2 kW as standard; DC fast charging (with CCS connector) was optional on the SE trim, and made standard for the SEL Premium and Limited Edition trims.
 Traction motor output also increased, to 100 kW and 290 Nm, reducing acceleration time from 0 to 100 km/h to 9.6 seconds.
 Real-world testing indicated a full charge would provide a range of 110–120 mi.
 For the 2020 model year, due to a change in the EPA testing procedure, the e-Golf was re-rated to a 123 mi range and the combined efficiency rating dropped from 119 to 113 mpge.

 The e-Golf was the last hatchback version of the Golf Mk7 produced in Europe, with production continuing until late December 2020 due to high demand, well after other powertrain variants which were discontinued in 2019.
 The successor ID.3 had been launched in 2019 and took over the e-Golf's Transparent Factory production line in Dresden, starting at the end of January 2021.
 In the United States, the production allotment of 2020 model year e-Golfs was diverted to Canada.

 In China, domestic e-Golf production by the FAW-Volkswagen joint venture supplanted vehicles imported from Wolfsburg, starting in 2019.
 This helped VW meet the electric vehicle quota imposed by China: starting in 2019, manufacturers that sell more than 30,000 vehicles per year must ensure that ten percent of those are electric.
 Chinese production of the e-Golf by FAW-VW at the Foshan plant continued into 2021 with two models, the Golf·Pure Electric Motor and Golf·Pure Electric Motor Pro; the Foshan plant, which produced MQB platform vehicles from its opening in 2014, was retooled to add a MEB vehicle production line and the first ID.4 CROZZ vehicles began production at Foshan in late November 2020.

 Spektrum Program

-From the 2017 to 2020 model years, Canadian-market e-Golfs could be optioned with one of 40 custom-order paint colors offered as part of Volkswagen's Spektrum program at a cost of roughly $3,000 CAD.
-A total of 104 e-Golfs were ordered with a Spektrum-program color.
+From the 2017 to 2020 model years, Canadian-market e-Golfs could be optioned with one of 40 custom-order paint colours offered as part of Volkswagen's Spektrum program at a cost of roughly $3,000 CAD.
+A total of 104 e-Golfs were ordered with a Spektrum-program colour.